MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 2 - Graphics with JSwing.md

 frame.add(field);
 ```

-Text areas are large boxes that users can enter text into.
-They are designed to display multiple lines of text.
+**Text areas** are large boxes designed for users to enter multiple lines of text into.
 Here is an example:

 ```Java
 JTextArea area = new JTextArea("$0.00");